-267 Effect of Amplification Bias
+Effect of Amplification Bias

-Holding the number of PCR cycles constant - here, for illustration, at 35 cycles - different primer sets yield radically different estimates of diversity in the same simulated communities (Figure 5).
+Holding the number of PCR cycles constant - here, for illustration, at 35 cycles - different primer sets yield radically different estimates of diversity in the same simulated communities (Figure 4).
 More narrowly targeted primer sets predictably reflect lower richness.
-These findings are consistent with other simulations ([23]) and with empirical results (e.g., [12]), and underscore the broader finding that different primer sets reveal different suites of taxa from a given environment.
+These findings are consistent with empirical results (e.g., [7]), and underscore the broader finding that different primer sets reveal different suites of taxa from a given environment.

-Notably, primer sets performed similarly across quite different distributions of underlying biomass (Figure 5).
+Notably, primer sets performed similarly across quite different distributions of underlying biomass (Figure 4).
 We can apportion the variance in results attributable to differences in underlying biomass vs. primer-amplification efficiency, keeping the distribution of shedding rates constant, to examine the effects of each.
-Primer set accounted for more than 99% of the variation in richness, with biomass distribution accounting for far less than 1% (ANOVA; $R^2 = 0.996$ and 0.0016, p < 10-16 for each).
+Primer set accounted for more than 99% of the variation in richness, with biomass distribution accounting for far less than 1% (ANOVA; $R^2 = 0.996$ and 0.0016, $p < 10^{-16}$ for each).
 Biomass had a greater influence on Shannon indices, although primer set remained the dominant source of variance (ANOVA; $R^2 = 0.865$ and 0.118, $p < 10^{-16}$ for each).
-These results suggest that metabarcoding results are quite robust to different underlying distributions of biomass, which may or may not be an advantage of the sampling technique, depending on the aims of a particular study.
+These results suggest that eDNA results are quite robust to different underlying distributions of biomass, which may or may not be an advantage of the sampling technique, depending on the aims of a particular study.

-The probability of detecting any taxon therefore depends upon its amplification efficiency for a given set of 281 primers, and to a much lesser extent, the underlying distribution of biomass or shedding rate (Figure 6).
-For taxa at a 282 particular amplification efficiency, higher-variance community biomass distributions may lead to higher variance 283 in detectability among taxa.
-For example, within the median (i.e., fifth) decile bin of amplification efficiency, the 284 variance in likelihood of detection ranged over two orders of magnitude, from 10^{-4} (uniform biomass) to 10^{-3} 285 (moderately variable biomass distribution) to 10^{-2} (more-variable biomass distribution).
-In sum, communities with 286 greater variability in biomass of target taxa are likely to yield somewhat noisier eDNA datasets, but the qualitative 287 trends appear approximately constant across different biomass distributions.
-288
+The probability of detecting any taxon therefore depends upon its amplification efficiency for a given set of primers, and to a much lesser extent, the underlying distribution of biomass or shedding rate (Figure 5).
+For taxa at a particular amplification efficiency, higher-variance community biomass distributions may lead to higher variance in detectability among taxa.
+For example, within the median (i.e., fifth) decile bin of amplification efficiency, the variance in likelihood of detection ranged over two orders of magnitude, from 10^{-4} (uniform biomass) to 10^{-3} (moderately variable biomass distribution) to 10^{-2} (more-variable biomass distribution).
+In sum, communities with greater variability in biomass of target taxa are likely to yield somewhat noisier eDNA datasets, but the qualitative trends appear approximately constant across different biomass distributions.

-289 Quantitative eDNA Indices
+Quantitative eDNA Indices

-Within a given community sample (representing a single timepoint, or equivalently, a single point in space), biomass is only modestly correlated with eDNA abundance (Figure 7; grey vertical lines; median $\rho = 0.12 - 0.495$, biomass vs. different eDNA-abundance indices).
+Within a given community sample (representing a single timepoint, or equivalently, a single point in space), biomass is only modestly correlated with eDNA abundance (Figure 6; grey vertical lines; median $\rho = 0.12$ - 0.495, biomass vs. different eDNA-abundance indices).

-When we used the replicate sampling of species across all 25 timepoints, however, many of the indices of 293 eDNA-derived taxon abundance were highly correlated with true biomass (Figure 7).
-In particular, the index of 294 eDNA-read proportions ("eDNA index") behaved particularly well, with a median ρ of 0.87, and a mode 0.97.
-295 For ease of understanding, the eDNA Index is a double-transformation: first, converting amplicon read-counts to 296 proportions (within a sample), and second, scaling the resulting proportions of each read-variant (or OTU, taxon, etc) 297 to the largest observed proportion (across samples) for that read-variant.
-Various other indices also reliably tracked 298 biomass (Figure 7).
-All indices perform significantly better than the null expectation derived from the permutation 299 test (Kolmogorov-Smirnoff test, $p < 10^{-16}$).
-This result suggests metabarcoding studies can indeed reveal detailed 300 information on the abundance of individual taxa.
-301
+When we used the replicate sampling of species across all 25 timepoints, however, many of the indices of eDNA-derived taxon abundance were highly correlated with true biomass (Figure 6).
+In particular, the index of eDNA-read proportions ("eDNA index") behaved particularly well, with a median ρ of 0.87, and a mode 0.97.
+Various other indices also reliably tracked biomass (Figure 6).
+All indices perform significantly better than the null expectation derived from the permutation test (Kolmogorov-Smirnoff test, p < 10^{-16}).
+This result is important because it suggests metabarcoding studies can indeed reveal information on the abundance of individual taxa.

-Taxa with greater amplicon abundances tended to better reflect biomass across all indices investigated (Figure 7, darker shades).
-For example, for taxa in the first (lowest) quartile of log read abundance, the median eDNA index biomass ρ is 0.4; this rises to $\rho = 0.77$, 0.93, and 0.97 for the second, third, and fourth quartiles respectively.
+Taxa with greater amplicon abundances tended to better reflect biomass across all indices investigated (Figure 6, darker shades).
+For example, for taxa in the first (lowest) quartile of log read abundance, the median eDNA index - biomass ρ is 0.4; this rises to $\rho = 0.77$, 0.93, and 0.97 for the second, third, and fourth quartiles respectively.
 This pattern is likely a function of greater statistical power to detect trends among more-common amplicons, because rare taxa are subject to much greater proportional sampling error.